alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/key-concepts.md

 {% hint style="info" %}
 You can check a complete walkthrough example in the FAQs: [**How does impermanent loss happen?**](faqs.md#how-does-impermanent-loss-happen)
 {% endhint %}

+## Discrete AMM Concepts

+### Spot Strategy

+In DAMM, the Spot Strategy is the simplest way to provide liquidity.

+With this approach, you choose a **single price bin** (also called a "tick") where you want your liquidity to be active.
+Your assets are available for trading **only when the market price is inside that selected bin**.

+- If the price is inside your bin → you earn trading fees from swaps.
+- If the price moves outside your bin → your liquidity becomes inactive (no trades, no fees) until the price comes back.

+This strategy is ideal for users who expect the token price to stay close to a certain value and want to maximize fee generation while the price remains stable.

+### Curve Strategy

+The Curve Strategy allows you to distribute your liquidity **across multiple bins** instead of just one.

+You can create a **custom curve** by selecting several adjacent price bins, covering a wider price range.
+This makes your liquidity active even if the price moves slightly up or down.

+- Wider coverage = more time with active liquidity
+- Narrower coverage = more concentrated liquidity and potentially higher fees (but more risk if price moves away)

+The Curve Strategy is a good option if you want to keep your liquidity active even if the price moves a little up or down, without needing to pick just one exact price.